Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 There are many different protocols for transferring files between computers.
 You may have heard of **FTP** - **F**\ile **T**\ransfer **P**\rotocol - which is a non-secure but commonly used example.
 A more secure file transfer protocol is **SCP** - **S**\ecure **C**\opy **P**\rotocol, and programs such as *WinSCP* use it.
 The command **scp** is an easy way to transfer a file immediately between the server you are working on and another (or two different servers!).
 Another command to copy files is **rsync**, which can be used with many options such as preserving the ownership and date of creation of a file (and much more).

+Tip: Remember that with the 'tab ' key you can auto complete and see the available options by double pressing.
+This can make finding a file you want to upload way easier.
+(Note: This works only for the machine you are currently on.)

 .. code-block:: bash

     # Secure CoPy
     man scp
     scp source user@server:destination # local to server scp user@server:source destination # server to local

     # Rsync
     man rsync
     rsync -a source user@server:destination # local to server